lmaciejak/Rekindle/README.md

 ## Getting Started

 ### Clone the repo
-1. git clone git@github.com:lmaciejak/Rekindle.git
+* git clone git@github.com:lmaciejak/Rekindle.git

 ### Setting up the database

 PostgreSQL was used as the database and you will need to have it installed in order to seed the database.
 Once installed follow these directions:

-1. cd Rekindle/server/db
+* cd Rekindle/server/db
-2. psql -f Rekindle.sql
+* psql -f Rekindle.sql

 ### How to run the app
-1. cd Rekindle/server
+* cd Rekindle/server
-2. npm install && npm start
+* npm install && npm start
-3. cd ../client
+* cd ../client
-4. npm install && npm start
+* npm install && npm start

-## Features
+## How The App Works and Features

+It has become increasingly easy to lose touch with our friends given today's busy lifestyles.

 ### User Authentication
 Users can register or login.
 Authentication is handled using passport and bcrypt.